wasp-lang/wasp/web/docs/data-model/prisma-file.md

 <ImgWithCaption alt="Relationship between Wasp file and Prisma file" source="img/data-model/prisma_in_wasp.png" caption="Relationship between Wasp file and Prisma file"/>

-Wasp uses the `datasource` block to know which database you want to use (PostgreSQL in this case) and some other options.
+The `datasource` block defines which database you want to use (PostgreSQL in this case) and some other options.

-Wasp uses the `generator` block to generate the Prisma Client code that you can use in your application to interact with the database.
+The `generator` block defines how to generate the Prisma Client code that you can use in your application to interact with the database.

-Finally, Prisma models represent Wasp Entities which can be then used in the `main.wasp` file:
+Finally, Prisma models become Wasp Entities which can be then used in the `main.wasp` file:

 ```wasp title="main.wasp"
 app myApp {